 The next time you feel compelled to point out someone’s love handles, remember two things: “Tumaba ka,ah!” is one “Kailan ka ba magpapakasal?” away from being a full Titas of Manila tweet, and it’s irritating in pretty much any context.
 So why bother saying it?

 Chalk it up to the fact that shame and word-of-honor are two of the values that are at the core of Filipino culture, or that our inherent sense of hospitality makes it very difficult for us to accept the possibility of disappointing other people.
 Either way, lying about where you really are to the person you’re supposed to be meeting is still lying, which is, well, wrong.

 Now, context is important here.
 Obviously, this doesn’t apply to you if you are either (a) currently at the point in your journey where you truly are just five minutes away from your destination, (b) in possession of a magical stopwatch that somehow tells you exactly how long it would take you to get to where you’re going, down to the last second, or (c) capable of breaking up heavy traffic with but a simple wave of your hand.
 So if any of the above factors apply, please put your pitchfork down (where did you even get one, anyway?) and keep reading.

-Oh hey, here’s a surefire way to avoid having to lie about being late (backed by research, to boot): fucking leave earlier.
+Oh hey, here’s a surefire way to avoid having to lie about being late (backed by research, to boot): try leaving earlier.

 “Hello, friend/acquaintance/officemate/classmate!
 I heard that today is your birthday/you recently got promoted/you won that contest you joined/something good happened to you today!
 Allow me to ease the burden of carrying that heavy smile by reducing the weight of your wallet by a considerable amount!
 No need to thank me, I am merely doing my job as a well-wishing human being!”